-All signs fulfilling the requirements of states party to the Madrid Agreement or to the Protocol designated by the applicant are registrable trademarks.
+All signs fulfilling the requirements of states party to the Madrid Agreement or to the Protocol designated by the applicant are registrable as international trademarks.

 Who May Apply for an International Trademark